A Step-by-Step Guide to Installing RAM in Your Computer

 Locating the RAM Slots

-If you're upgrading your RAM, you'll need to remove the old RAM modules from the slots.
-To do this, release the clips or tabs that hold the RAM in place, then gently pull the RAM out of the slot at an angle.
-Be careful not to touch the gold contacts on the RAM or the slot.
+If you're upgrading your RAM, you'll need to remove the old modules before installing the new ones.
+To do this, gently pull the clips or tabs that hold the RAM module in place away from the module, and then carefully lift the module out of the slot.
+Be careful not to touch the gold contacts on the bottom of the module, as they can be easily damaged.

-To install the new RAM, align the notches on the RAM module with the tabs on the slot.
-Gently push the RAM into the slot at an angle, making sure it's securely seated.
-You should hear a clicking sound as the clips or tabs snap into place.
-Make sure the RAM is fully seated and the clips are secure.
+To install the new RAM, align the notches on the module with the tabs on the RAM slot, and then gently push the module into the slot at a 45-degree angle.
+Once the module is seated, secure it in place by pushing the clips or tabs back into position.
+Make sure the module is firmly seated and the clips are securely fastened to prevent the module from coming loose over time.

 A Step-by-Step Guide to Upgrading Your Computer's RAM